Albatros D.III in 1/32 scale: building the Roden kit

 The fuselage was then given a light grey base coat with the airbrush to check for any flaws.

-(Later the Germans started to use various lozenge patterns printed on canvas on many aircraft, but this was not yet the case on this Albatros).
+It's worth noting that while the Germans later began using various lozenge patterns printed on canvas on many aircraft, this was not yet the case on the Albatros in question.

 Colors on the model